hjackson2606/UCI-Heart-Disease-Pipeline/README.md

 ## Pipeline Overview
 The modeling pipeline includes:
-- Train-test split with stratification
+- Train test split with stratification
 - Separate preprocessing pipelines for numerical and categorical features
 - Median imputation and standard scaling for numerical features
 - Mode imputation and one-hot encoding for categorical features